Shipping within Europe · · • ☽ 〇 ☾ • · · FREE shipping for orders above 120€

 KNITTING

 Knitting is a technique that utilizes 2 or more needles to interconnect loops of yarn and produce a piece of fabric.
-The origins of knitting are also unknown.
-The earliest known example is a pair of socks found in Cairo in the 11th century.

 Iceland is a culture of knitting!
 Crafters are producing traditional Icelandic wool sweaters, called ‘lopapeysa’, which are highly valued and are integral part of everyone’s wardrobe in order to survive the harsh winters.
 When I moved here in 2022, it was impossible to not learn this craft.
 It was the perfect addition to my already existing knowledge of crocheting.
 Knowing both these techniques offers me a huge spectrum of creating a variety of different styles of clothes and accessories.